wvangansbeke/Sparse-Depth-Completion/README.md

 Practical discussion:

-- I recently increased the stability of the training process and I also made the convergence faster by adding some skip connections between the global and local network.
+- I recently increased the stability of the training process and I also made the convergence faster by adding some skip connections between the global and local networks.
 Initially I only used guidance by multiplication with an attention map (=probability), but found out that it is less robust and that differences between a focal MSE and vanilla MSE loss function were now negligible.
 Be aware that this change will alter the appearance of the confidence maps since fusion happens at mutliple stages now.